raspberrypilearning/encoded-art/en/step_2.md

 --- collapse ---
 ---
-title: Setting the background colours when your program starts
+title: Set the background colours when your program starts
 ---

 Define a new function called `draw_background()` and create a call to it in `draw():`, after a call to `no_stroke()`.
 If you want your background to include more colours, you will need to add more parameters.